DataBiosphere/jade-data-repo/README.md

 ## Build and Run

 If you are making code changes, run:
 `./gradlew check`

 To run jade locally:
 `./gradlew bootRun`

 To have the code hot reload, enable automatic builds in intellij, go to:
-Preferences -> Build, Execution, Deployment -> Compiler and select "Build project automatically"
+`Preferences -> Build, Execution, Deployment -> Compiler` and select `Build project automatically`

 ## Swagger Codegen